edenilson-souza/Awserror/README.md

 -   message (string): The error message.
 -   level (string, optional): The severity level of the error.
 -   status (number, optional): The HTTP status code associated with the error.
+-   exceptionCode (string, optional): A unique code to identify the error.
--   code (string, optional): A unique code to identify the type of error.
+-   specificException (string, optional): A custom code to identify the type of error.
 -   entity (string, optional): The entity affected by the error.
 -   action (string, optional): The action that was being performed when the error occurred.
 -   data (any, optional): Additional data related to the error.